Rhea-Srivastava/Learning_Git/README.md

 # Learning_Git
 This is my first Git repository.
 <br>
-My name is Rhea Srivastava
+My name is Rhea Srivastava.